hpcugent/vsc_user_docs/mkdocs/docs/HPC/connecting.md

 Connection to {{ loginnode }} closed.
 ```

-$$$ volgende hoort in troubleshooting
-!!! tip "tip: Setting your Language right"
-    You may encounter a warning message similar to the following one during connecting:

->   perl: warning: Setting locale failed.
-    perl: warning: Please check that your locale settings:
-    LANGUAGE = (unset),
-    LC_ALL = (unset),
-    LC_CTYPE = "UTF-8",
-    LANG = (unset)
-        are supported and installed on your system.
-    perl: warning: Falling back to the standard locale ("C").

-    or any other error message complaining about the locale.

-    This means that the correct "locale" has not yet been properly specified on your local machine.
-    You can try to fix that by entering the following:

-    ```
-    LANG=
-    LC_COLLATE="C"
-    LC_CTYPE="UTF-8"
-    LC_MESSAGES="C"
-    LC_MONETARY="C"
-    LC_NUMERIC="C"
-    LC_TIME="C"
-    LC_ALL=
-    ```

-    A **locale** is a set of parameters that defines the user's language, country and
-    any special variant preferences that the user wants to see in their user
-    interface.
-Usually a locale identifier consists of at least a language
-    identifier and a region identifier.

-    !!!
-Note
-        If you try to set a non-supported locale, then it will be automatically
-        set to the default.
-Currently the default is `en_US.UFT-8` or `en_US`,
-        depending on whether your originally (non-supported) locale was `UTF-8` or not.

-$$$ FIXME not bashrc but some ssh related file:  ~/.ssh/environment, TEST THIS
-    Open the `.bashrc` on your local machine with an editor such as nano or vi.
-    Example using **nano**:

-    ```bash
-    $ nano ~/.bashrc
-    ```

-    Add the following lines at the end of the file:

-    ```
-    export LANGUAGE="en_US.UTF-8"
-    export LC_ALL="en_US.UTF-8"
-    export LC_CTYPE="en_US.UTF-8"
-    export LANG="en_US.UTF-8"

-    ```

-    !!! tip "tip: vi"
-        To start entering text in vi:
-        move to the place you want to start entering text with the arrow keys
-        and type "i" to switch to insert mode.
-        You can easily exit vi by entering: "++"ESC"++ :wq"
-        To exit vi without saving your changes, enter "++"ESC"++:q!"

-    or alternatively (if you are not comfortable with the Linux editors),
-    again on your local machine:

-FIXME now in .profile??

-    ```
-    echo "export LANGUAGE=\"en_US.UTF-8\"" >> ~/.profile
-    echo "export LC_ALL=\"en_US.UTF-8\"" >> ~/.profile
-    echo "export LC_CTYPE=\"en_US.UTF-8\"" >> ~/.profile
-    echo "export LANG=\"en_US.UTF-8\"" >> ~/.profile
-    ```

-    You can now log out, open a new terminal/shell on your local machine and
-    reconnect to the login node, and you should not get these warnings anymore.

 ## Transfer Files to/from the HPC

 Before you can do some work, you'll have to **transfer the files** you need